Ricardo Lemvo: Career

 In 1990, though he does not read music or play any instrument, Lemvo formed the band Makina Loca.
 That name is, according to The Mercury News, "an appropriately multilingual pun that means 'crazy machine' in Spanish and roughly 'dancing in a trance' in Kikongo."
 With Makina Loca, Lemvo has become, again according to The Mercury News, "one of the most creative and successful salsa bandleaders" in Southern California.

 Lemvo sings in English, French, Kikongo, Kimbundu, Lingala, Lucumi, Portuguese, Spanish, Swahili, and Turkish.
 He blends Latin and African musical styles, "sprinkling in rumba, merengue or Afro-Portuguese elements."
 His earlier recordings, including the 1998 hit "Mambo Yo Yo," were largely based on mixing Congolese rumba and soukous with Cuban son and salsa, but more recently Lemvo explored his Angolan heritage, singing in Portuguese and indigenous Angolan languages, and playing Angolan rhythms such as semba and kizomba.
 The latter form of music was influenced by the French-Caribbean zouk.
-Guest artists on his recordings have included well-known Congolese, Cape Verdean, and Cuban musicians Sam Mangwana, Papa Noel, Nyboma, Wuta Mayi, Syran Mbenza, Bopol Mansiamina, "Huit Kilos" Nseka, Maria de Barros, and Alfredo de la Fé.
+Guest artists on his recordings have included well-known Congolese, Cape Verdean, and Cuban musicians Sam Mangwana, Papa Noël, Nyboma, Wuta Mayi, Syran Mbenza, Bopol Mansiamina, "Huit Kilos" Nseka, Maria de Barros, and Alfredo de la Fé.

 Lemvo and Makina Loca appeared in the 1998 movie Dance With Me starring Vanessa Williams and Chayanne. in 1998, the American World Music Awards, a spin-off of the Houston International Festival, honored Lemvo as Emerging Artist of the Year.
 At the 2015 Angola Music Awards Lemvo won Music D'Ouro for the song "Curtição (A resposta)".

 In addition to regularly playing Los Angeles clubs, Lemvo has toured widely, and has performed at prestigious festivals throughout Europe, the Americas and Australia.
-As a few examples, he has played at the John F. Kennedy Center's Millennium Stage in Washington, D.C. in June 1998, the Roskilde Festival in Denmark in 2000, the HeimatKlänge Festival in Berlin in July–August 2001, the Red Sea Jazz Festival in Eilat, Irael in August 2001, New York's SOB's in July 2007, the National Folk Festival in Butte, Montana in July 2008, the Planet Arlington World Music festival in Arlington, Virginia, in August 2008, Lincoln Center's Midsummer Night Swing in New York in April 2014 Chicago SummerDance and two other festivals in Chicago and Evanston, Illinois in July 2014, the LACMA's "Latin Sounds" series of summer concerts in September 2018, and the North Carolina Folk Festival in September 2019.
+As a few examples, he has played at the John F. Kennedy Center's Millennium Stage in Washington, D.C., in June 1998, the Roskilde Festival in Denmark in 2000, the HeimatKlänge Festival in Berlin in July–August 2001, the Red Sea Jazz Festival in Eilat, Israel in August 2001, New York's SOB's in July 2007, the National Folk Festival in Butte, Montana in July 2008, the Planet Arlington World Music festival in Arlington, Virginia, in August 2008, Lincoln Center's Midsummer Night Swing in New York in April 2014 Chicago SummerDance and two other festivals in Chicago and Evanston, Illinois in July 2014, the LACMA's "Latin Sounds" series of summer concerts in September 2018, and the North Carolina Folk Festival in September 2019.